ZeusWPI/Haldis/data/README.md

 Indentation requires hard **tabs**.
 Spaces will not work.

 ## Identifiers
-You must choose an identifier for each location, dish, choice and option.
-Identifiers may consist of numbers, hyphens, underscores and lowercase letters.
+You must choose an identifier for each location, dish, choice, option and tag.
+Identifiers may consist of numbers, hyphens, underscores and lowercase letters of the alphabet (a through z).

-* Good: `my_identifier-007`
+* Allowed: `0-my_identifier`
-* Bad: ~~`My Identifié 007`~~
+* Disallowed: ~~`0 My Identifié`~~

 ## Locations

 A HLDS file consists of one or more locations.
-Each location starts with a header, which enclosed in "fences" of at least three equal signs.
+Each location starts with a header, which is enclosed in "fences" of at least three equal signs.
 The first line of the header contains the ID and name of the location.
 Further lines contain the metadata of the location, such as the phone number and OpenStreetMap element.
 In the future, the phone number and such will be fetched from OpenStreetMap.